Hibou57/PostiATS-Utilities/doc/syntax-guide.md

            ,(m); // Evaluation occurs here.
         end

-A comma‑quoted expression can only be applied on or in a back‑quoted expression.
+A comma‑quoted expression can only be applied on or in, a back‑quoted expression.

 Example: